-- (This is a HIPPA privacy violation, a patient can’t be compelled to submit to video and audio recordings of medical procedures.and if taken anyway, are not admissable as evidence for any reason except a criminal investigation)
+- (This is a privacy violation, a patient can’t be compelled to submit to video and audio recordings of medical procedures.and if taken anyway, are not admissable as evidence for any reason except a criminal investigation)

 - (Since this clinic requires patients to sign this form before being seen and treated, they are in fact extracting an agreement and consent of approval under duress.
 A patient in need of medical care must approve of care and can’t acknowledge answers for questions which haven’t been asked)

 On each office visit patients are given a packet of forty four pages, this patient contract is not included; it is renewed on an annual basis.
-But the same terms and conditions are repeated in the forty four pages which must be resigned on each office visit.
+But many of the same terms and conditions are repeated in the forty four pages which must be resigned on each office visit.

 - Patients must sign a Complete Release and Waiver of Liability, binding on all family members, heirs, administrators, assigns and legal representatives, or they are refused care.

 - Failure of the clinic to improve quality of life or functionality is defined in these documents as grounds for discontinuing medications.
-This appears to be an effort to absolve the clinic of any all liability in treatment failures.
+This appears to be an effort to absolve the clinic of any liability in treatment failures.

-- Causes for discharging from practice or discontinuation of prescription meds occurs 71 times across the forty four pages of forms, this is not counting the duplicated terms and conditions.
+- Causes for discharging a patient from practice or discontinuation of prescription meds occurs 71 times across the forty four pages of forms, this is not counting the duplicated terms and conditions.
 Again this seems excessive by any standard and makes me question the integrity of the provider..

 - There are no specific terms or conditions which state the clinics obligations to the patient, other than improving functionality.
-What methods will be used to determine this are not addressed or defined nor is it documented on any paperwork given to the patient
+What methods will be used to determine this are not addressed or defined nor is it documented on any paperwork given to the patient.

-- Determining what is considered an improvement in the quality of life is an exclusive right of provider and subject to their judgement alone.
+- Determining what is considered an improvement in quality of life is an exclusive right of provider and subject to their judgement alone.
 The patient is not allowed input on this determination.

 - Under all conditions the provider’s professional judgement is final and patients have no recourse available to them.

-- While informed consent is expressly mentioned in multiple places, in practice, staff routinely misdirects, misinforms, minimizes risks, and pushes procedures which are not medically necessary or justified, often recommending contraindicated procedures due to a failure to be fully informed with patient specific medical conditions for which they are being treated.
+- While informed consent is expressly mentioned in multiple places, in practice, staff routinely misdirects, misinforms, minimizes risks, and pushes procedures which are not medically necessary or justified, sometimes recommending contraindicated procedures due to a failure to be fully informed with a patient specific medical conditions for which they are being treated.

-- Non-compliance with rules and guidelines.
+- Non-compliance with rules and conditions.

 - Minimizing or eliminating the medical liability of providers